Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 - Go to Hokitika Gorge – incredibly beautiful!
 The vivid turquoise water surrounded by lush bushes looks too good to be true.
 It is a 40 mins drive from the town

 - Lake Matheson for perfect reflections.
-It’s still one of the not-so-popular tourist destination in New Zealand and this is such a pity, because it’s stunning!
+It’s still one of the not-so-popular tourist destinations in New Zealand and this is such a pity, because it’s stunning!
 I hope you will be lucky enough to catch a clear day with a perfect reflection!
 Take your camera, this place is picture perfect!
-Put “Jetty viewpoint” on your GPS navigator to reach the place.
+Put “Jetty viewpoint” on your GPS navigator to reach the location.

-- The Glowworm Dell – bring a torch and you can see glowworms for free there!
+- The Glowworm Dell – bring a torch/flashlight and you can see glowworms for free there!

 - Hokitika beach – I have heard you can spot penguins there if you are lucky!